 Your debt-to-income ratio, or DTI ratio, is the amount of your monthly debt obligations compared to your monthly gross income.

-Front-end DTI Ratio – Your front-end DTI ratio is the amount of your mortgage payment compared to your monthly pre-tax income.
+Front-end DTI Ratio – Your front-end DTI ratio is your mortgage payment amount compared to your monthly pre-tax income.

 Back-end DTI Ratio – Your back-end DTI ratio is the amount of your total monthly debt obligations compared to your monthly gross income.